How far would you go to tell the perfect story?

 Written by Gregory Patrick Travers

 My therapist, Dr. Raymond, has cleverly deduced that I suffer from mild paranoia.
-But, what the simple doctor does not understand is that I am not paranoid, I am prepared.
+But what the simple doctor does not understand is that I am not paranoid, I am prepared.
 You see, it is all a matter of perception.
-Dr. Raymond’s reality was linear one; he saw things in the first person, subjectively, in a straight line.
-I, on the other hand, saw reality in the third person, objectively, as the narrator, with a birds-eye view scanning realities infinite depth and possibilities.
+Dr. Raymond’s reality was a linear one; he saw things in the first person, subjectively, in a straight line.
+I, on the other hand, saw reality in the third person, objectively, as the narrator, with a birds-eye view, scanning the entirety of reality’s infinite depth and possibilities.
 And that being the case, along with the knowledge of the sins in my past, my fear of being tracked down and plotted against was not one of paranoia, but of sound logic.

 Much of that fear drives from guilt, I am sure.
 It is the little bit of human feeling left in me that clings to man’s etiquette, believing I should answer for the crime I committed.
 I saw a priest who told me that feelings of paranoia are signs of the guilty soul screaming for confession.
-But God has seen what I have done and on that day of judgment if he cannot see the reasoning to my actions well then He is just as short sighted as Dr. Raymond.
+But God has seen what I have done and on my day of judgment if he cannot see the reasoning to my actions, well, then He is just as short sighted as Dr. Raymond.

 The publishing industry knows this and year after year they publish weak attempts to capture the life of society’s darkest.
 The books are penned by authors who pull their research from dramatic fiction or Hollywood movies.
-But when these “authors”, if that is what they choose to call themselves, draw upon inauthentic sources like Hollywood, they produce an inauthentic story.
-Then, the game of broken telephone begins and author after author draws upon the inauthentic stories before him, creating an even more far fetched attempt to capture the essence of the bank robber, the rapist, the murderer.
+But when these “authors”, if that is what they choose to call themselves, draw upon inauthentic sources like Hollywood they produce an inauthentic story.
+Then the game of broken telephone begins and author after author draws upon the inauthentic stories before him, creating an even more far-fetched attempt to capture the essence of the bank robber, the rapist, the murderer.
 But those books will come and go quickly, making a small profit but quickly forgot by the eyes of society.
-I wished to be not another waste of paper, but one of the great writers of our time–Of all time.
+I wished to be not another waste of paper but one of the great writers of our time–Of all time.

 If you look at the great authors of the past, such as Charles Dickens with Oliver Twist, or George Orwell with Down and Out in Paris and London, two undeniably honest commentaries on economic, social and moral abuses of the ruling class–these works only achieved such high levels of authenticity from the authors actually taking to the slums and living with the down and out characters they would eventually reflect in their books.
 To write great literature it is imperative that you know your characters intimately.

-When I first created my protagonist, he was so far from my country boy persona, I couldn’t relate.
+When I first created my protagonist, he was so far from my country boy persona I couldn’t relate.
 Jimmy, my bank robber, was a down and out kid from the Bronx who could no longer stand his bottom of the list place in society, and so, turns to a life of crime.
 I didn’t know a thing about city life or desperation–so I researched.
 I read every book on bank robberies I could find, I watched every heist movie there ever was, I listened to every gangster rap album I could get my hands on.
-I learned much about the topic and it help me to create much more depth and authenticity to Jimmy and the characters around him.
+I learned much about the topic and it helped me to create much more depth and authenticity to Jimmy and the characters around him.

-See how much research helps create authenticity?
+Do you see how much research helps create authenticity?

 I chose a Royal Bank across town as the target.
-At first, I just stood in the lobby and watched.
+At first I just stood in the lobby and watched.
 I watched the customers, I watched the tellers, I watched the cameras–I even watched the half-dead security guard habitually putter about back and forth before he eventually found peace in a plastic seat next to the front entrance.
 Now and days, banks don’t carry much cash in the drawers and I did not have the equipment or the man power to try and successfully take the vault.
-But, again from my research on bank security measures, I knew that most tellers kept a “robbery bag” around that they were to give to the robber if ever faced with the situation.
+But again, from my research on bank security measures, I knew that most tellers kept a “robbery bag” around that they were to give to the robber if ever faced with the situation.
 That’s what I wanted to leave with.

 One by one I watched the person in front of me break from the line and approach the teller until, all too quickly, it was my turn to step forward.
-I kept my hand steady while handing her the note that warned her that I was armed and would shoot if she made any signals or reached for the panic alarm.
-It instructed her to quickly give me the robbery bag and everyone would be safe.
+I kept my hand steady while handing her the note that warned her I was armed and would shoot if she made any signals or reached for the panic alarm.
+It instructed her to give me the robbery bag and everyone would be safe.

-As I wrote the novel I was constantly expecting the police to come to my work or come to my home and take me away…but they never came.
+As I wrote the novel I was constantly expecting the police to come to my work or come to my home and take me off to jail…but they never came.
 Three months after the books completion, with a little luck and a great agent, “Held Up” became a New York Times Best Seller and I had hit the big time.
-I did not need to spend the cash from the robbery, I was selling millions of books.
+I did not need to spend the cash from the robbery; I was selling millions of books.
 Why?
 Because readers recognize authenticity.
 They really do.

-I had trouble during the book tour, though.
+I had trouble during the book tour though.
 I was forced to grab a pushy fan by the throat to remind him of who he was disrespecting.
 I don’t deal well when dealing with the readers.
 The one’s who read my story, living my experiences vicariously, never having enough guts to go out and do what I did.
 They used my experiences to escape their dreary, safe and pointless lives.
 How I loathe them.

 With the recent popularity of the murder mystery genre, I have decided to create a story from the point of view of the killer.
-Genius is it not?
+Genius, is it not?
 I am happy to say, I have already begun my research.
 And I swear, to both myself and my readership, that I will pen the most authentic look into the mind of a murderer that mankind has ever had the privilege to gaze upon…